 - Take medications to relieve itchiness from hay fever or allergies.

-- Treat blepharitis, rosacea, and seborrheic dermatitis.
+- Treat blepharitis, rosacea, seborrheic dermatitis, and meibomian gland dysfunction.

 - Keep contacts clean and disinfected.

 - Wash your hands with soap and warm water, or use a hand sanitizer that contains alcohol.